pnp/pnpcore/docs/articles/consumer/configuring authentication.md

    - Microsoft Graph -> Application Permissions -> User -> User.ReadWrite.All
    - Microsoft Graph -> Application Permissions -> Group -> Group.ReadWrite.All

-Executing the command you will first have to authenticate against the target tenant.
+Executing the command you will first have to authenticate against the target tenant, providing the credentials of a Global Tenant Admin.
 Then you will see a message like the following one:

 ```text
 Waiting 60 seconds to launch consent flow in a browser window.
 This wait is required to make sure that Azure AD is able to initialize all required artifacts.........